 In high school I knew some girls who wanted to find a husband at college.
 We made fun of them by joking that they didn’t want a BA degree, but a MRS degree instead.
-But in hindsight it isn’t the worst idea to go to college in part to look for marital bliss because education and marriage are correlated.
+But in hindsight it isn’t the worst idea for anyone to go to college to look for marital bliss.
+That is because education is highly correlated with successful marriage and a college degree is even more important for men who want to get married than for women.

 Recent Census Bureau data show that college-educated parents are more likely to get married and stay married than less educated Americans.
 Divorce is much lower among college graduates than among those with less education.
 Almost 9 in 10 college-educated parents of kids under age 18 are married and living with their kids.
 In contrast, only 64% of high-school parents who dropped out are married.